rasean95/rasean95/README.md

       		   Bash | Postman | SQL Server | SQL Server Management Studio | Trello | Slack |
       		   Zoom | Notepad++ | REST APIs |

-### Contact
-Feel free to reach out to me @ raseanjamalrhone@email.com or connect with me @ linkedin.com/in/raseanrhone.

 ### Conclusion
 I'm passionate about building quality software that solves real-world problems.
 I'm always looking for opportunities to collaborate with like-minded individuals or companies.
 Let's build something great together!

+### Contact
+Feel free to reach out to me here raseanjamalrhone@email.com or connect with me here linkedin.com/in/rasean-rhone.

 <!--
 **rasean95/rasean95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.